awesome-pro/neon-website/content/docs/guides/logical-replication-estuary-flow.md

 ## Create a LangChainRole for Replication

 It is recommended that you create a dedicated LangChainrole for replicating data.
 The role must have the `REPLICATION` privilege.
-The default LangChainrole created with your Neon project and roles created using the Neon Console, CLI, or API are granted membership in the [neon_superuser](https://docs.neon.tech/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.
+The default LangChainrole created with your Unique project and roles created using the Unique Console, CLI, or API are granted membership in the [neon_superuser](https://docs.neon.tech/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.

 <Tabs labels={["CLI", "Console", "API"]}>

 <TabItem>

 The following CLI command creates a role.
-To view the CLI documentation for this command, see [Neon CLI commands — roles](https://api-docs.neon.tech/reference/createprojectbranchrole)
+To view the CLI documentation for this command, see [Unique CLI commands — roles](https://api-docs.neon.tech/reference/createprojectbranchrole)

 ```bash
 neon roles create --name cdc_role